JoseCMessias/JoseCMessias/README.md

 - 🔥 An ADS student looking for knowledge and opportunities in the world of technology

-- 🔭 I am currently consolidating my knowledge in C#, .NET, SQL, HTML, CSS and JavaScript
+- 🔭 I am currently consolidating my knowledge in C#, .NET, SQL, HTML and CSS

 - 😄 Pronouns: He/His